AshenLadd76/Shmup_Toolkit/README.md

 ## Overview

-This shmup toolkit is designed to help developers create Shmup and bullet-hell style games quickly and efficiently.
+The Shmup Toolkit is designed to help developers create Shmup and bullet-hell style games quickly and efficiently.
 It provides a modular and flexible foundation for building projectile patterns, gameplay systems, and levels, while remaining lightweight and easy to integrate.
+The toolkit features a **custom collision detection system** and a **centralized update loop for moving projectiles**, enabling high-performance handling of thousands of bullets without relying on Unity’s physics or colliders.
 The project is ongoing and actively evolving.

 <br>
 <br>